This policy is for you if your chosen degree has a September 2022 or January 2023 start date.

 The School of Healthcare may conduct Skype/Teams/Zoom interviews if appropriate, for example for applicants who are in other parts of the world and not able to travel to the School of Healthcare.
 In some cases, legal or regulatory requirements may mean this option is not available.
 Skype/Teams/Zoom interviews will follow the same principles and guidance as face-to-face interviews.

 Other assessment methods

-Relevant voluntary or work experience may be taken into account when a taught postgraduate application is assessed.
+Relevant voluntary or work experience may be taken into account when an application is assessed.

 Some applicants may be requested to provide a piece of written work as part of the admissions process.
 Details of this requirement are stated on Course Search.

 Please refer to the University of Leeds Taught Admissions Policy for information on how decisions will be communicated by the University.

 Unsuccessful applicants who wish to request feedback on the reason for the outcome of their application should do so in line with the Feedback section of the University of Leeds Taught Admissions Policy, using the relevant email address contact in the Useful contacts and resources section of this page.
 Generally, where applicants request feedback on why they have not been admitted, feedback will be given.
 However, please note that initial feedback is given as standard to all unsuccessful candidates who apply via the applicant portal.